Visit New York in 5 days

 Grand Central Terminal

-New York itinerary — Day 5: Shopping + observatory
+Visiting New York City — Day 5: shopping + observatories

-Day 5 is shopping day!
-And the temple of this activity is and will always remain "5th Avenue" – one of the main attractions of the city.
-Alright, so you'll see mostly chic boutiques and big brands like Cartier or Tiffany – but you really owe it to yourself to go there at least once in your life!
+Day 5 is shopping day! 😈 And the temple of this activity is and will always remain 5th Avenue – one of the main attractions of the city.
+Alright, so you'll see mostly very chic boutiques and big brands like Cartier or Tiffany – but you really owe it to yourself to go there at least once in your life! 😁

 Then, you'll find other great shops near Times Square.
 Don't hesitate to go and have a look at them, especially "M&M's".

 Additionally, don't forget to go to Macy's.
-This 11-storey department store remains an icon, and is the largest shop in NY!
+This 11-storey department store remains iconic, and is the largest shop in NY!
 And don't forget that as a tourist, you'll get a 10% discount (which you can ask for at the Visitor Center).
 Nice, isn't it? 😊

 If you're more into fashion boutiques, head to SoHo.
 Prefer to hit the flea markets?
 Then head to Brooklyn, in Williamsburg to be precise, for some great deals!
 You'll find plenty of vintage goods.

-For those of you who come to visit New York in 5 days only, I recommend doing at least one observatory.
+For those who come to visit New York in 5 days only, I recommend doing at least one observatory.

 If you want to do more, you will need more time and a bigger budget.

-From the top of this skyscraper (70th floor), you will have a 360° view of all of Manhattan and the surrounding areas.
-Its strongest point is that you can see the other famous buildings of the city such as the Empire State Building and the Chrysler Building.
+From the top of the Rockefeller Center (70th floor), you will have a 360° view of all of Manhattan and the surrounding areas.
+Its biggest advantage is that you can see other famous buildings of the city such as the Empire State Building and the Chrysler Building.
 You'll also get a nice view of the north side of Central Park.

-Here are the prices for a classic ticket:
+Here are the prices for a basic admission ticket:

 Category